ConstantinoSchillebeeckx/chickenkitchen/README.md

 Fields can have comments formatted as JSON to specify different options:
-{"column_format": "hidden"} - will be hidden from view on front end
+{"column_format": "hidden"} - will be hidden from view on front end {"column_format": "date"} - for use with date type fields (stored as datetime) will only display date part on the front end